Teletect/Teletect/README.md

 If you find any errors on any of the projects, please let me know!

+Please do not sell any of these modules for profit.

 <!--
 **Teletect/Teletect** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.